-The new ECLASS white paper presents a concept of distributed ledger-based infrastructure for identity and access management for industrial digital twins.
-This achieves an important milestone on the way to the future open global Industrie 4.0 ecosystems.
+The new ECLASS whitepaper presents a concept of distributed ledger-based infrastructure for identity and access management for industrial digital twins.
+This achieves an important milestone on the way to the future open global Industry 4.0 ecosystems.

-Within this white paper an approach is introduced to realize a common decentralized registry for industrial Digital Twins.
+This whitepaper introduces an approach to realizing a common decentralized registry for industrial Digital Twins.

 What is the Digital Twin?

 Advancing digitalization, increasing networking and horizontal integration in the areas of purchasing, logistics and production, as well as in the engineering, maintenance and operation of machines and products, are creating new opportunities and business models that were unimaginable before.
 Classic value chains are turning more and more into interconnected value networks in which partners can seamlessly find and exchange relevant information.

 Machines, products and processes receive their Digital Twins, which represent all relevant aspects of the physical world in the information world.
 The combination of physical objects and their Digital Twins creates cyber-physical systems.

 Over the complete lifecycle, the relevant product information and production data captured in the Digital Twin must be available to the partners in the value chain at any time and in any place.
 The digital representation of the real world in the information world, in the form of Digital Twins, is therefore becoming increasingly important.
 However, the desired horizontal and vertical integration and cooperation of all participants in the value network across company boundaries, countries, and continents can only succeed based on common standards.